mmcguire91/mmcguire91/README.md

 I'm Matt!

-### About ME
+### I'm not your average Millenial
- - I'm an avid traveler who's always up for an adventure.
-My favorite country is Vietnam - there's something about having a cafe sua da, riding around on a scooter, and sitting at down on tiny stools with your knees above the table with a giant ice cube in your beer on a hot day that is incomparable!
+ - I'm an avid traveler (okay not a great start) who's always up for an adventure (not the kind of ones that are just for the 'gram).
  - I like to help people learn and grow whenever possible.
 If I can ever be of help, just ask!
  - I'm passionate about product and technology.
 At the end of the day I love being a Product Manager.
 I believe the cornerstone to delivering great products is by having a strong sense of empathy - being able to put ourselves in each others shoes will help us to understand one another and deliver amazing products that help make our users lives better!